passionware/tracker/src/features/_common/Cube/SUNBURST_CHART.md

 ## Overview

 The Sunburst Chart is a radial, multi-level visualization that displays hierarchical cube data in a circular layout.
-It provides an intuitive way to understand data breakdowns at multiple levels simultaneously.
+Built with **Nivo**, a professional React charting library, it provides smooth animations, beautiful interactions, and an intuitive way to understand data breakdowns at multiple levels simultaneously.

 ## Features